AMReX-Astro/Castro/sphinx_docs/source/software.rst

 Let us consider an example.
 Suppose there are four boxes—see Figure \ `[fig:domain-tiling] <#fig:domain-tiling>`__.

-.. raw:: latex

-   \centering

 .. figure:: domain-tile.png
+   :alt: tiling of the domain

-   :alt: [fig:domain-tiling] A simple domain showing 4 Boxes labeled 0–3, and their tiling regions (dotted lines)
+   A simple domain showing 4 Boxes labeled 0–3, and their tiling regions (dotted lines)

-   [fig:domain-tiling] A simple domain showing 4
-   Boxes labeled 0–3, and their tiling regions (dotted lines)

 The first box is divided into 4 logical tiles, the second and third are divided into 2 tiles each (because they are small), and the fourth